-Dry AMD Treatment: How to Slow Progression with Modern Approaches
+Dry AMD Treatment: Modern Ways to Slow Progression

 Table of Contents

-For many years, dry or non-exudative AMD was considered untreatable.
-Most efforts were focused on treating the wet or exudative AMD with anti-VEGF drugs.
-However, this paradigm has recently shifted.
+For many years, dry or non-exudative AMD was seen as untreatable.
+Most research focused on wet AMD and anti-VEGF therapy.

 What are the dry macular degeneration treatment breakthroughs?